 3.5.5.
-Challenges to integrate environmental considerations in the decisionmaking process a) Issues of mandate
+Challenges to integrate environmental considerations in the decision-making process a) Issues of mandate

-NRAs identified many challenges to integrate environmental considerations in the decisionmaking process.
+NRAs identified many challenges to integrate environmental considerations in the decision-making process.
 In their responses, the NRAs mentioned several types of challenges.

-Several NRAs mentioned they observe a lack of explicit mandate to integrate environmental considerations in the decision-making process for infrastructure sharing88 and lack of legal basis for imposing concrete obligations.89
+Several NRAs mentioned they observe a lack of explicit mandate to integrate environmental considerations in the decision-making process for infrastructure sharing and lack of legal basis for imposing concrete obligations.

-Only in Cyprus,90 France,91 Serbia and Spain,92did the NRAs have specific mandate to ensure the compliance with environmental objectives in the electronic communications sector.
+Only in Cyprus, France, Serbia and Spain, did the NRAs have specific mandate to ensure the compliance with environmental objectives in the electronic communications sector.
 The Danish Agency for Digital Government Supply and Infrastructure (DADG) is not explicitly entrusted with ensuring compliance with environmental objectives in the electronic communications sector.
 However, environmental considerations are valid in the administration of the area in Denmark.
-In most countries (Austria, Croatia, Czechia, Greece, Italy, Romania, Slovenia), it is the Ministry who is responsible for ensuring the protection of the environmental and achieving environmental sustainability.93 In other countries (Belgium,94 Finland, Germany, Malta, Norway, Sweden, Luxembourg95), one dedicated agency/authority or multiple regional and local authorities are responsible for ensuring the protection of the environment and achieving environmental sustainability.
+In most countries (Austria, Croatia, Czechia, Greece, Italy, Romania, Slovenia), it is the Ministry who is responsible for ensuring the protection of the environment and achieving environmental sustainability.
+In other countries (Belgium, Finland, Germany, Malta, Norway, Sweden, Luxembourg ), one dedicated agency/authority or multiple regional and local authorities are responsible for ensuring the protection of the environment and achieving environmental sustainability.
 In some countries, the responsibility can be shared